madjugglers/pattern-book/03_four_person_patterns.md

 Notice that the passes are always from A to C, B to D, C to B, and D to A.

 When was this pattern created?
-We have been doing it since 1991.
+We have been doing it since 1991; the Mad-5 performed it at Madfest 1997.

 ### 14 Club Oogle Boogie